-Send a diagnostic interrupt (for advanced users) - Amazon Elastic Compute Cloud
+Send a diagnostic interrupt to debug an unreachable Amazon EC2 instance - Amazon Elastic Compute Cloud

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).